alan-turing-institute/data-safe-haven/processes/provider-overview.md

 In this paper, by 'sensitive datasets' we mean datasets with confidentiality restrictions and/or those which are subject to data protection law (DPL).

-We emphasise that this classification is based on considering the sensitivity of all information handled in the Project, including information that may be generated by combining or processing input datasets.
+We emphasise that this classification is based on considering the sensitivity of all information handled in the project, including information that may be generated by combining or processing input datasets.
 In every case, the categorisation does not depend only on the input datasets, but on combining information with other information or generated results.

 Derived information may be of higher security tier than the information in the input datasets.
 (For example, information on the identities of those who are suspected to possess an undiagnosed neurological condition on the basis of analysis of public social media data.)
-Where a Project team believes this will be the case, the datasets should be transferred to the higher tier of Environment before the Project commences.
+Where a project team believes this will be the case, the datasets should be transferred to the higher tier of Environment before the project commences.

-If it becomes apparent during the Project that intended analysis will produce this effect then the datasets should be transferred to the relevant higher security tier Environment before that analysis is carried out.
+If it becomes apparent during the project that intended analysis will produce this effect then the datasets should be transferred to the relevant higher security tier Environment before that analysis is carried out.

 In the below, "personal data" follows the GDPR definition: information linked to living individuals.
 It excludes information about individuals who are dead.